 There are just a couple of things I want to add which you may find helpful in the first 6 weeks after your operation; boiled salt water and cotton buds are going to be your BEST FRIENDS; the relief of clearing out your nose after getting the packing out is a feeling you can never ever beat.
 For the first 3 days you are going to drink the most amount of water you ever have and probably will do in your life but the downside of this is the amount of time spent going from your bed to the bathroom!
 Take photos of every single possible angle before and after your op, every day, with makeup, without make up!
 Comparison photos are LIFE post op.
 Last bit of advice ENJOY the whole experience!
 My next step in this journey is meeting up Dr Andrea again for my 3-month post-operative consultation.

-Having gone ahead with an Open Septo-Rhinolasty with Alar Base reduction, I can easily say my life has changed completely!
+Having a Rhinolastyprocedure has changed my life has changed completely!
 I am so much more confident!
 I can’t say my boyfriend and friends are as happy because selfies and candid photos are my life now.

 I feel like I have waffled on enough here, I just wanted to get as much information in as possible as I know how much it helped me to read other girls/guys experiences!